The Best Iodine Supplements to Boost Thyroid Function & More (2019 Edition)

 - An increase in thyroid antibody levels

-Two things should be considered when evaluating this symptoms:
+Two things should be considered when evaluating these symptoms:

 When you stop taking iodine the negative symptoms of iodine reverse rapidly

-Despite these potential issues, it's felt that the benefits of taking iodine outweigh the potential risks.
+Despite these potential issues, it's felt that the benefits of taking iodine outweigh the potential risks (29).

-Like anything it's important to be informed about all of the potential positive side effects, in addition to the potential negative side effects as well.
+Like anything, it's important to be informed about all of the potentially positive side effects, in addition to the potential negative side effects as well.

 Will taking Iodine help with weight loss?